mahmoudnafifi/seam-carving/README.md

 Run seamCarving_GUI.m for GUI
 Run test_code for a simple test

-Read 'Readme.pdf' for more technical information
+Read `Readme.pdf` for more technical information

 ### Reference paper
 Avidan, Shai, and Ariel Shamir.
 "Seam carving for content-aware image resizing."
 ACM Transactions on graphics (TOG).
 Vol. 26.
 No. 3.
 ACM, 2007.